 Meet EPA Scientist Katherine Ratliff, Ph.D.

-Dr. Katherine Ratliff researches how contamination moves around in the environment and what types of decontamination practices are most effective for cleaning up that contamination.
-She is currently evaluating different types of technologies and methods aimed at reducing the risk of exposure to SARS-CoV-2, the virus that causes COVID-19.
-This includes assessing different types of air treatment technologies that have been proposed for use to reduce airborne virus concentrations, as well as testing devices that are designed to inactivate viruses and other pathogens on surfaces.
+Dr. Katherine Ratliff researches how to improve public health protections against harmful contamination in the environment.
+She is currently focused on evaluating different types of technologies and methods aimed at reducing the risk of exposure to pathogens in the built environment.
+This includes assessing different types of air cleaning and treatment technologies that could be used against infectious aerosols, as well as testing devices that are designed to inactivate viruses and microorganisms on surfaces.
+In January 2025, Katherine was awarded the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government on outstanding scientists and engineers early in their careers.

 Tell us about your background.